BrachoDev/Grazioso-Salvare-Rescue-Animal-Program/README.md

 ## Project work

-Woredk on two main tasks:
+Worked on two main tasks:

 1. **Created the `Monkey` class**: This class inherits from the `RescueAnimal` class and include attributes specific to monkeys.
 2. **Modified the `Driver` class**: This involves implementing and modifying methods for intake, reservation, and printing of animals, ensuring input validation and user interaction.